raphaelsty/archive_raphaelsty.github.io/README.md

 #### Prototyping:

-The first thing to do during the prototyping phase phase is to define a method for evaluating the quality of the model. **Which objective do you want to optimize?** You have to define a validation process now.
+The first thing to do during the prototyping phase phase is to define a method for evaluating the quality of the model. **Which objective do you want to optimize?** Then you have to define a validation process.
 Usually this is cross-validation.
 After defining the validation process, the whole point is to find the most suitable model with carefully selected hyperparameters.
 Without forgetting the feature engineering stage, which is the key to most problems.

 The prototyping step is difficult and exciting.
 We rely on our expertise in the field concerned, our creativity and our scientific culture.

 #### Engineering:

-It seems interesting to me to choose to deploy the algorithm for predicting product sales behind an API.
-The API is a practical solution to allow the largest number of users and software to query the trained model.
+It seems interesting to me to choose to deploy the product sales prediction algorithm behind an API.
+The API is a practical solution to allow the largest number of users and softwares to query the trained model.

-During the engineering phase I distinguish two sub-categories modules.
+During the engineering phase I distinguish two modules.
 The first one is dedicated to the training of the model and its serialization.
-I call the first set **Offline**.
+I call the first module **Offline**.
 The second one is dedicated to the behavior of the model in the production environment.
-I call this second part **Online**.
-I call it "online" because, in my opinion, deploying the model behind an API is an interesting solution here.
+I call this second module **Online**.
+I call it online because I host this second module in the cloud.

 There is a lot of engineering work to ensure consistency between the offline training part and the online inference part.
 Any transformations that have been applied to the data during training must be applied to the data during the inference phase.
 This requires the development of code that is different from the training phase, but which produces the same results.

-The development phase should lead to the creation of different modules:
+The development phase should lead to the creation of different sub-category modules:

 **Offline:**